- Student Success

 In addition to our affordable tuition rates, here are ways to save when paying for school.

 *Military-affiliated students receive a tuition grant that caps undergraduate tuition at $250/credit hour and graduate tuition at $325/credit hour.
-This grant is for U.S. active-duty servicemembers, Guard, Reserve, military spouses and dependents, and veterans.
+This grant is for U.S. active-duty servicemembers and their spouses/dependents, Guard, Reserve, and veterans.

 In addition, our technology fees are waived for U.S. active-duty military service members, and for Guard and Reserve personnel when using military TA.